 The report, drawing on data from 190 countries, paints a picture of endemic physical and emotional violence inflicted daily on children, mostly at home and in peacetime rather than on the streets or during war.
-Homicide is especially common in some of the Latin American countries from which children are fleeing by the tens of thousands into the US: It is the leading killer younger in El Salvador, Guatemala and Venezuela.
+Homicide is especially common in some of the Latin American countries from which children are fleeing by the tens of thousands into the US: It is the leading killer of adolescent boys ages 19 and younger in El Salvador, Guatemala and Venezuela.
 Central and Eastern Europe report the lowest rates of homicide among children.